michelep/WannaCryNetScanner/README.md

 # WannaCryNetScanner
-A simple python scanner to detect vulnerable hosts in your net
+A simple python scanner to detect vulnerable hosts in your net.
+It checks for open TCP/445 port and try to exploit using MS17-010 vulnerability.
+Based on metasploit MS17-010 module.

 ### Usage
 ```